 Here are some key steps to redefine the way staff think about risk:

 Understand by assessing how your people currently think about risk.
 It generally falls into the negative/hindrance, neutral/passive or positive/enabler categories.
 If you are in the latter, there is little work to do!
-But, if like many organisations it is the first one, it’s time to redefine!
+But, if like many organizations it is the first one, it’s time to redefine!
 Assessment may be performed by a combination of surveys, competency assessments, interviews or observations and data on how existing risk processes and systems are used, engage with and spoken about.

 Define how you want staff to think about risk – their attitudes to risk, how risk is considered in decision making, and risk-related processes to support outcome management.
 What does good look like?
 Very good sees risk as an opportunity as well as a treat and risk management as an enabler, not a hindrance.

 Based on the gap, develop a training and awareness program, and deliver that program.
 This is where the change happens.
-Protecht is focussed heavily on this in our Protecht Academy training programs where we begin every training session with the why? question to reframe risk management as outcome management and an enabler.
+Protecht is focused heavily on this in our Protecht Academy training programs where we begin every training session with the why? question to reframe risk management as outcome management and an enabler.
 Want to know more about Academy – contact us!

 Monitor the program, measure results, and drive continuous improvement.

 Are there qualitative metrics linked to the quantitative?

 Qualitative assessments can be considered part of your risk culture assessment.
 These could be purely qualitative (comments and written assessments), or converted into a ‘score’ and integrated into other metrics.
 The approaches taken should be informed by how the information may be used, with the ultimate goal to use it to improve risk culture.